Everything you need to know about Lupini beans, plus a lupini bean Middle Eastern recipe – just how it’s made in the streets of Amman!

-These beans are high in protein (40%), and fiber (40%).
+- These beans are high in protein (40%), and fiber (40%).
 So every 100 grams of cooked lupini beans, contain around 40 grams of protein.

-These beans aid in resorting and building cells, tissue and muscle in the human body.
+- These beans aid in resorting and building cells, tissue and muscle in the human body.

-As Lupin beans are high in fiber, they are able to lower the cholesterol in the body and clean the blood vessels.
+- As Lupin beans are high in fiber, they are able to lower the cholesterol in the body and clean the blood vessels.
 So they’re also good for the heart.

-There are 2 kinds of dried turmus beans, there’s a bitter variety that takes longer to prepare as it needs to be soaked for several days in water, and water needs to be changed every few hours.
-Then the beans need to be cooked, and if still bitter then soaked again in water.
+- There’s a bitter variety that takes longer to prepare as it needs to be soaked for several days in water, and water needs to be changed every few hours or at least every day.
+Then the beans need to be cooked, and if they’re still bitter then they need to be soaked again in water.

-The beans are eaten cold and are stored in the fridge in an airtight container for up to 3 days.
+TIP: The beans are eaten cold and are stored in the fridge in an airtight container for up to 3 days.

 Lupini beans are eaten one by one, by tearing the skin with your teeth and then popping the seed into your mouth.

 The beans are also used in making lupini flour, and even tofu!

-You can buy lupin beans pickled, or canned in brine.
+You can buy Lupin beans pickled, or canned in brine.
 They are also sold as dried beans.

 Dried beans can be stored for up to 24 months in an airtight container, stored in a dry place at room temperature.